Lorenz-Lab-KCL/full_pysoftk/README.md

 # To run the test and the pytest inside python

-Due to the size of the trajectory file (115MB), I have to split the trajetory into 2 file which are located in the folder **test**.
+Due to the size of the trajectory file (115MB), I have to split the trajetory into 2 files which are located in the folder **test**.
 To join the trajectory just type (**cat intrinsic_density_movie_split.aa intrinsic_density_movie_split.ab > intrinsic_density_movie.xtc**)
 this enables to use the file **fail.py**.